connexcs/docs/carrier.md

 ## Consecutive failures
 The consecutive failures system is a primitive way of measuring the ability of a carrier to connect calls, once a call connects the counter is reset and once a call fails the counter is incremented by one.
 This can lead to a false positive if the customer is sending a lot of missed call traffic or calling bad numbers, however in general the counter is one of the quickest ways to establish when a route is failing.

+## Special Considerations
+_Bandwidth.com_ have diverged from the SIP spec and expose an internal IP address which is required to be presented in sequential requests.
+To ensure compatibility set the switch manafacturer to ```bandwidth.com```